 How to get started

-To get started taking card payments, all you need to do is sign up with a suitable provider and take delivery of your card reader.
-Then you just install the relevant app on your iPhone and link it to the reader.
+To get started taking card payments via your mobile phone, all you need to do is sign up with a suitable provider and order your card reader.
+Then you just install the relevant app on your iPhone and link it to the card machine.

 This kind of deal is getting more and more common among mobile card reader providers.
 For instance, SumUp and Square offer similar deals based on a small fee for a card reader and an ongoing transaction-based commission charge.
 All of these allow you to get up and running taking mobile card payments quickly, while also being very affordable for small businesses.

-A few years ago, it would have seemed like science fiction for a single trader to accept contactless payments from a phone or an Apple Watch – now it’s a reality, and costs next to nothing to get started.
+Just a decade ago, it would have seemed like science fiction for a single trader to accept contactless payments from a phone or Apple Watch.
+Now, it’s a reality – and costs next to nothing to get started.